Student Government of Cerro Coso

 Upcoming Events

-Cerro Coso Community College students can purchase a Coyote Card sticker each semester at the time of registration.
-The Coyote Card sticker is placed on each students identification card.
+Cerro Coso Community College students can purchase an ASB Sticker each semester at the time of registration.
+The ASB Sticker is placed on each students identification card.
 These funds support the Student Activities Program which benefits the college and contributes to the welfare of all students.
-Possession of a Coyote Card sticker may qualify an individual to serve as a club representative or a student Senator, to hold office, to join college student organizations, and to receive student discounts at various merchants in the community.
-Members are also entitled to reduced or free admission to various on-campus and off-campus events sponsored by the SGCC.
+Possession of an ASB Sticker may qualify an individual to serve as a club representative or a student Senator, to hold office, to join college student organizations, and to receive student discounts at various merchants in the community.

 Mission: The mission of the SGCC, in order to promote a harmonious environment, is to create an interactive atmosphere and immersive culture by providing student-oriented services, opportunities for involvement, and increased campus accessibility.